dekvidet/ptz-web-panel-enhancer/README.md

 ## Installation
 1. Download Tampermonkey for [Firefox](https://addons.mozilla.org/hu/firefox/addon/tampermonkey) or [Chromium](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) based browsers (Chrome, Vivaldi, Opera, Brave, Edge).
 1. [Open the userscript source to install it!](https://raw.githubusercontent.com/dekvidet/ptz-web-panel-enhancer/main/script.user.js) (modern userscript engines provide an install and update system)

+## Configuration

+- If you want to enable the auto login feature then edit the userscript's source code and provide your credentials between the quotes in the ` const USERNAME=''` and `const PASSWORD=''` variables at the Configuration section.